denverpost/roundup/README.md

 ## Release notes 0.2

++ Tweaked link styling to a slightly less bright underline.
 + Add `<p>&nbsp;</p>` above `<h2>` tags to provide on-demand whitespace.
 + Because of the more visible link styling, try to link fewer words per link.
 Only real complaint from non-Outlook users yesterday.